 Best all-natural mouthwash overall

-If you're looking for a single recommendation, our first choice has to be mouthwash from The Natural Dentist.
+If you're looking for a single recommendation, our first choice has to be mouthwash from Dr. Brite.
 This has something for almost anyone looking for a natural mouth rinse.

-The Natural Dentist is a non-fluoride and SLS-free mouth rinse, containing natural ingredients like aloe vera, echinacea, cinnamon oil, and more.
-It's also 100% vegan and is available with non-mint flavors, like orange zest.
+Dr. Brite natural mouthwashes are non-fluoride and SLS-free, containing natural ingredients like aloe vera, coconut oil, activated charcoal, aloe, and more.
+They're also 100% vegan and available with non-mint flavors, like berry and coconut chai.

-When it comes to how to naturally fight gingivitis and keep your breath fresh, The Natural Dentist is a really safe bet for your next mouthwash.
-That said, it isn't the only one worth considering.
+When it comes to how to naturally fight gingivitis and keep your breath fresh, Dr. Brite is a really safe bet for your next mouthwash.
+And you can get 10% off your Dr. Brite purchases with code DRBRITE10.

 Best fluoride-free mouthwash